Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Handovers in Time

-Indicates the number of times a human agent was contacted.
-Multiple escalations may occur during a session.
+The handovers in time graph displays the number of times a human agent was contacted.
+It is possible for multiple escalations to occur during a session.

-Indicates how often a Live Agent was called displayed on a timeline scale depending on the time frame filter setting.
+It displays the amount of times a Live Agent was called in relation to a timespan selected through our filter bar.

 By clicking ![vertical-ellipsis](https://docs.cognigy.com/assets/icons/vertical-ellipsis.svg),
 you can select **Go to Step Explorer**,